 Great for Bright Designs

-What we love are the 12 fun and colorful designs you can choose from.
+We love the 12 fun and colorful designs you can choose from.
 There’s everything from apricot to navy blue.

-The handlebars are held securely when you tighten the handlebar clamp with the hex wrench that’s included.
-This should be quick and easy to do before heading off on an adventure by an adult.
+The handlebars are held securely when you tighten the handlebar clamp with the included hex wrench.
+This should be quick and easy for an adult to do before your toddler heads off on an adventure.

 This scooter has three wheels — two big ones at the front and one at the back.
-This supports your child as they lean to change direction.
-Overall this scooter is fantastic for practicing to lean into a turn safely while keeping your balance.
+They support your child as they lean to change direction.
+Overall, this scooter is fantastic for practicing leaning into a turn safely while keeping your balance.

 Pros